nocturn9x/nocturn9x/README.md

 Hi!
 I'm Mattia Giambirtone, Matt for short, if you're reading this you may want to know more about me.

-I'm an italian 17 years old backend developer and I'm passionate about programming, cryptography and cyber security.
+I'm an Italian 17 years old backend developer and I'm passionate about programming, cryptography, and cybersecurity.

 # Things I love